Yaman-Khattab/Simulation-for-Trading-Platforms/README.md

 # Notes:
 # step 5,6,7 are for activating the real time mode for real time prices
 # if redis server didn't work, try this command: "sudo service redis-server stop" then run step 5

+# LSTM and KNN are deep learning models, ARIMA is a time series model and they are all used to predict the future prices